Skip to main content

 Sapiens - Book summary

 We tend to think of mankind as the unique and inevitable masters of this Universe.
 In reality, we were not the only human species that existed on Earth, and most of our progress happened only in the recent past.
-In “Sapiens”, Yuval Noah Harari gives a detailed account of human history, presenting the facts and myths of how mankind has dominated the planet, the driving forces shaping our lives and how we can think about our impact on Earth and our collective future.
-In this summary, we’ll outline some of the key ideas in the book.
+In his book, Yuval Noah Harari gives a detailed account of human history, presenting the facts and myths from our ancient ancestors to our present times of how mankind has dominated the planet, the driving forces shaping our lives, and how we can think about our impact on Earth and our collective future.
+In this free Sapiens book summary, we’ll outline some of the key ideas in the book.

 All humans alive today are Homo sapiens; we’re part of the Homo genus (in the same family as chimpanzees, gorillas and orang-utans) and we’re of the species Sapiens (which means “wise”).
 In reality, Sapiens’ existence on Earth is just a speck on its evolutionary timeline.